This $35 Amazon Sheet Set Is So Soft, It Made Me Want To Shave My Legs

 ”

-That super-fine fabric weave does come with one trade-off: Breathability.
+That super-fine fabric weave does come with one trade-off: breathability.
 The not-so-happy-customer minority (only 3% of reviewers gave one star) accuse these sheets of being, "the hottest sheets [they] have ever slept under."
 Microfiber might not be the fabric for you if you like a crisp, cool experience rather than a soft and cozy one.
 But, luckily, Mellanni just recently launched a brand new 400 thread count 100% organic cotton sheet set in response to these critiques.
 The brand was nice enough to let me test these out too, and I believe they solve most customer's number one complaint: heat.

 Rather than a snuggly experience, the Mellanni 400 Thread Count Cotton Cooling Sheet set is a utilitarian approach to a good night's sleep — no body heat was accumulated, no extra coziness was provided, and I woke up feeling well-rested.
 I personally favor the soft microfiber fabrics that currently rest on my bed, but for sweaty sleepers looking for an affordable and refreshing escape, the organic cotton sounds like a hottie's dream come true.